codewario/PocketLibraryImages/README.md

 interactive menu will guide you.
 It is recommended to read the **Introduction** before using the tool for the first time to get a feel for how it works.

+By default the output is minimal.
+You can use the following flags to control whether to show additional output when launching the script.
+Note that these flags will increase the conversion time a bit as writing to the console is not an instant operation:

+- `-ShowConvertedFiles`: Output the files which are converted to the console
+- `-Verbose`: Additional debugging output, useful when troubleshooting the script

 ## What game libraries can I convert?
 At this time of writing only GBA, GB, GBC, and GG images are useful for conversion, but any libretro-thumbnail repository should be compatible.